enclustra/meta-enclustra-socfpga/README.md

 #### Affected hardware

-All Mercury+ AA1 product models on PE1, ST1 and PE3 baseboards.
+All Mercury+ AA1 product models on PE1, ST1 and PE3 base boards.

 #### Description